A direct controlled-phase gate between microwave photons

 Generally, the cross-Kerr interaction between two oscillators, Alice and Bob, takes the form

-where $a$ and $b$ are the annihilation operators of the two cavity modes, and $g_{ab}$ denotes the cross-Kerr coupling strength.
+where $\hat a$ and $\hat b$ are the annihilation operators of the two cavity modes, and $g_{ab}$ denotes the cross-Kerr coupling strength.
 Intuitively, this is a direct nonlinear coupling between two bosonic elements where the resonance frequency of one depends on the photon population of the other, as illustrated in Fig.\,\ref{fig:fig1_device}(a).

 In the context of bosonic cQED systems, the oscillators are typically realized using high-Q aluminum superconducting stub cavities, as shown in Fig.\,\ref{fig:fig1_device}(b).
-Here, Alice and Bob, with frequencies $\omega_a/2\pi\, \mathord{=}\, 4.12\,$GHz and $\omega_b/2\pi \,\mathord{=}\, 4.41\,$GHz, are dispersively coupled to a common nonlinear coupler in the form of an asymmetric SQUID, with strength $\chi_a$ and $\chi_b$, respectively.
-The coupler frequency, $\omega_c/2\pi$, can be tuned from $4.3\,$GHz to $5.7\,$GHz by a DC flux applied via a superconducting transformer loop~\cite{zimmerman1971sensitivity, chapman2023high} from a distant coil, which preserves cavity coherences with single photon lifetimes exceeding 0.8\,ms in both Alice and Bob.
-In this architecture, $H_{\chi}$ arises natively due to the mixing of the two oscillator bosonic fields mediated by the nonlinear coupler, whose dynamics is akin to a third-order $\chi^{(3)}$ nonlinear medium.
+Here, Alice and Bob, with frequencies $\omega_a/2\pi\, \mathord{=}\, 4.12\,$GHz and $\omega_b/2\pi \,\mathord{=}\, 4.41\,$GHz, are dispersively coupled to a common nonlinear coupler in the form of an asymmetric Superconducting Quantum Interference Device (SQUID), with strength $\chi_a$ and $\chi_b$, respectively.
+The coupler frequency, $\omega_c/2\pi$, can be tuned from $4.3\,$GHz to $5.7\,$GHz by a DC magnetic flux applied via a superconducting transformer loop~\cite{zimmerman1971sensitivity, chapman2023high} from a distant coil.
+This architecture effectively preserves cavity coherences, with single photon lifetimes exceeding 700\,$\mu$s in both Alice and Bob.
+In such systems, $H_{\chi}$ arises natively due to the mixing of the two oscillator bosonic fields mediated by the nonlinear coupler, whose dynamics is akin to a third-order nonlinear medium.
 However, this always-on interaction is generally undesirable and carefully minimized.

 To achieve a strong on-demand cross-Kerr without populating the nonlinear coupler, we off-resonantly drive a coherent exchange interaction between the states $|1\rangle_a|0\rangle_b|g\rangle_c$ and $|0\rangle_a|1\rangle_b|e\rangle_c$ to activate the dynamics given by